ndgsghdj/2024-Notes/Computing/Networking/Networking.md

 The OSI model does not perform any functions in the networking process.
 It divides network communication into seven layers.
 The OSI Model can be seen as a universal language for computer networking.
 It is based on the concept of splitting up a communication system into seven abstract layers, each one stacked upon the last.

 **Open Systems Interconnection (OSI)**.
 In this model, layers 1-4 are considered the lower layers and mostly concern themselves \
+> **All People Seem To Need Data Processing**
 # OSI Physical Layer
-The lowest layer of the OSI Model is concerned with electrically or optically transmitting raw unstructured data bits acrosss the network from the physical layer of the sending device to the phuysical layer of the receiving device.
+The lowest layer of the OSI Model is concerned with electrically or optically transmitting raw unstructured data bits across the network from the physical layer of the sending device to the physical layer of the receiving device.
 It can include specifications

 # OSI Data Link Layer
 **Physical Addressing**\